sql-formatter-org/sql-formatter/docs/keywordCase.md

 # keywordCase

-Converts reserved keywords to upper or lowercase.
+Converts reserved keywords to upper- or lowercase.

 ## Options